Vikram Vedha: Plot

 On his boss Sangu's orders, Ravi assaults Pulli, leaving a permanent scar on his hand.
 Vedha asks Vikram if he should kill Ravi or Sangu.
-Vikram replies that Sangu was the real culprit, to which Vedha implies that he killed Sangu.
-Vedha's lawyer, who turns out to be Vikram's wife Priya, intervenes and bails him out.
-Vikram realises that the unarmed criminal framed by them for avoiding inquiry was actually Pulli, based on the mark in his hand.
+Vikram replies that Sangu was the real culprit and that Ravi is just a weapon, to which Vedha wholeheartedly agrees and implies that he killed Sangu.
+Vedha's lawyer, who turns out to be Vikram's wife, Priya, intervenes and bails him out.
+Vikram realises that the unarmed criminal framed by them, for avoiding inquiry, was actually Pulli, based on the mark in his hand.
 Worried that Vedha might try to kill Simon, Vikram rushes to save Simon, but finds him and Chandra shot dead.
 SP Surendhar dismisses it as a botched encounter.
 Priya refuses to divulge Vedha's whereabouts to Vikram.
 Enraged by this, Vikram raids Vedha's tenements and manages to capture him.
 Vedha requests Vikram to listen to another story.

 The second story relates with Pulli, now grown-up, offering to launder Vedha's income by investing it in shares.
 Vedha's boss Cheta invests ₹5 crore in this venture.
 However, Chandra is supposedly kidnapped and the money is missing.
 Chandra returns and reveals that she stole the money to start a new life, but came back because she loves Pulli.
 Vedha returns the money to Cheta, who orders him to kill Chandra.
 Vedha asks Vikram if he should respect Cheta and carry out the order or disobey him and support Pulli and Chandra, thus inciting a gang war.
 Vikram replies that he should support Pulli, to which Vedha agrees.
 Realising Pulli's innocence causes Vikram to stumble momentarily, Vedha attacks and subdues him, telling him to investigate Simon and Pulli's deaths.